zsjstart/AutoLitReview/README.md

 - 🎯 Identify the target object of each paper
 - 🚦 Filter out irrelevant search results
 - 📂 Automatically categorize papers into research themes
-- 📊 Export results to a structured Excel workbook
+- 📊 Export results to a structured Excel workbook (API Mode)
 - 🔌 Support local and cloud-hosted LLMs

 ---